fmars-tech/fmars-tech/README.md

-- 👋 Hi, I’m fmars
+- 👋 Hi, I’m farirai mars
 - 👀 I’m interested in data analysis and user experience
 - 🌱 I’m currently learning computer engineering
-- 💞️ I’m looking to collaborate on website design and biulding
-- 📫 How to reach me at https://www.linkedin.com/in/farirai-maruta-b4b296203
+-📫 How to reach me at https://www.linkedin.com/in/farirai-maruta-b4b296203

 <!---
 fmars-tech/fmars-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.